Chris Bourg

-Career and education
+Education

-Bourg graduated with a B.A. from Duke University and a M.A. from the University of Maryland.
+Bourg graduated with a B.A. from Duke University in 1987 and a M.A. in sociology from the University of Maryland in 1994.
 She went on to study sociology at Stanford University where she completed an M.A. and PhD.
-Her doctoral thesis, titled Gender Mistakes and Inequality, was supervised by Cecilia L. Ridgeway.
+Her doctoral thesis, titled Gender Mistakes and Inequality (2003), was supervised by Cecilia L. Ridgeway.
+Prior to her career in libraries, Bourg spent 10 years as an officer in the United States Army, teaching for three years as a faculty member at West Point.